 But as the months went by, this became increasingly unacceptable.
 My friends were out living their dreams (or at least doing what they wanted) and I was stuck inside, barricaded by my fears.
 I went through several bouts of depression (I guess, never clinically diagnosed/treated) and began to waste large amounts of time browsing the internet, anything to get away from this problem I couldn’t solve.
 I was searching for a solution that would grant sudden clarity to my situation — I was expecting something to happen to me that would make it all make sense.
 After all, I was special — whoever was in charge of special people like needed to get on over here and fix it.

 That was seriously the attitude I had — I certainly wasn’t wrong, I couldn’t possibly have wasted all these years with this flawed understanding of myself, there had to be something I was missing, some wormhole through which people like myself could jump and get ahead of everyone else, be recognized for our superiority.

-Perhaps I was supposed to meet someone randomly (that was my strategy for meeting girls…) perhaps I would go to some place on a whim, receive some correspondance that would save me from my plight.
+Perhaps I was supposed to meet someone randomly (that was my strategy for meeting girls…) perhaps I would go to some place on a whim, receive some correspondence that would save me from my plight.

 Looking back now, that attitude seems ridiculous.
 The world doesn’t give a fat fuck how “special” you think you are.
 There is no magical system that guides you, the entire effort/reward cycle is a technique used for training pets for obedience.
 To think of that as anything approaching a replacement for love is flawed.
 My whole world view was wrong — it had to go.
 Of course I had heard the saying “you can be anything you want to be” as a kid, but it didn’t really sink in what that meant.
 I had gotten so used to the appreciation drug that I had forgotten what it meant to do something just because I liked doing it.
 This world view had to go.